Numerical modeling of anisotropic ferroelectric materials with hybridizable discontinuous Galerkin methods

 Finally, we denote $(\cdot,\cdot)$ and $\|\cdot\|$ the $L^2(\Omega)$ inner product and the $L^2(\Omega)$ norm, respectively.
 For two vector fields $\vecP,\vecQ\in [H^1(\Omega)]^d$, we set

 Consider the following minimization problem: find $V\in \Hunz_D$ and $\vecP\in [\Hunz]^d$ so that

-We search for a minimizer by solving its $L^2(\Omega)$ gradient flow.
-According to \cite{ikegami2019tcad, lenarczyk2016physical}, we additionally assume that the potential $V$ and certain components of the polarization field follow a dielectric behaviour relax instantly in time, \ie in the weak formulation, we have
+We shall search for a minimizer by solving its $L^2(\Omega)$ gradient flow.
+According to \cite{ikegami2019tcad, lenarczyk2016physical}, we additionally assume that the potential $V$ and certain components of the polarization field follow a dielectric \WL{behavior} relax instantly in time, \ie for the variational formulation, we have

 and